 Shading the apple will create its three-dimensional form.

-Before you start to add value to your drawing stand back to think about what you are going to be drawing.
+Before you add value to your drawing, stand back to think about what you will be drawing.

 Identify which direction the light is coming from and where the darkest values are on the apple.